richmahn/en_tn/luk/23/intro.md

 #### Special concepts in this chapter ####

 ##### "They began to accuse him" #####
-These men did not just accuse Jesus of these things, they also lied about it and perverted the facts to try to get Pilate to sentence Jesus to death.
+These men did not just accuse Jesus of doing evil, their accusations were false.
+They perverted the facts to try to get Pilate to sentence Jesus to death.

 ##### "The curtain of the temple was split in two" #####